 Many of our students already receive federal financial aid at their home school and can use that to help pay for the ASA program.
 ASA will accept any type of financial aid, grants, scholarships, or loans that you receive to help pay for our programs.
 However, it is ultimately up to the aid provider to decide if they will allow you to use it to go abroad.
 For example, most colleges/universities will allow you to apply your federal grants or loans to go abroad, but not your scholarships or university grants.
 Students may defer the portion of the program fees that is going to be covered by their financial aid and pay it within 10 days of receiving their disbursement.
-Any portion of the fees NOT covered by financial aid is due by the regular payment deadline.
-(ASA's payment deadline is the same as the application deadline.
-So, if the application deadline for your program is June 1, the payment deadline is also June 1.)
-To find the deadline and price for your program, click here.
+Any portion of the fees NOT covered by financial aid is due by the regular Forms & Payment Deadline (2 weeks after your program's Application Deadline).
+To find the deadlines and price for your program, click here.

-If you plan to pay for the program using financial aid, ASA must receive the following items by the published deadline for your program:
+If you plan to pay for the program using financial aid, ASA must receive the following items by the published Forms & Payment Deadline for your program:

 What if studying abroad is more expensive than my current school?
-Can I apply for additional funding for study abroad?
+Can I apply for additional funding?

-Yes, many of our students have been able to apply for additional funding.
-If the Costs of Attendance of your study abroad program are greater than the Costs of Attendance for a semester at your current school, you may be eligible to apply for additional student loans, Parent Plus loans, etc. through your financial aid office.
+Yes.
+If the Costs of Attendance of your study abroad program are greater than the Costs of Attendance for a semester at your home institution, you may be eligible to apply for additional student loans, Parent Plus loans, etc. through your Financial Aid Office.
+You would need to ask your Financial Aid Office about these options.

-Your financial aid office will need a "Costs of Attendance" list in order to determine your eligibility.
+Your Financial Aid Office will need a "Costs of Attendance" list in order to determine your eligibility.
+This is usually requested on the Consortium Agreement, and ASA will fill it in for you.
 This list estimates the total cost for you to go abroad, including expenses that are not included in the ASA program fee, such as airfare, books, personal expenses, etc. For a list of what is and is not included with the ASA program fee, simply click on the price of your program.
-If you need a Costs of Attendance list in order to determine your financial aid eligibility for one of our programs, please email chelsea(at)academicstudies.com.
+If you need a Costs of Attendance list ahead of time, in order to determine your financial aid eligibility for one of our programs, please feel free to email chelsea(at)academicstudies.com.

 What is a Consortium Agreement?

-A Consortium Agreement is a contract that both ASA and your school's financial aid office have to sign, in order to make it possible for you to use your federal aid to study abroad.
+A Consortium Agreement is a contract, issued by your home institution's Financial Aid Office, that both ASA and your Financial Aid Office have to sign in order for you to use your federal aid to study abroad.
 By signing the Consortium Agreement, your school agrees to process your federal aid so that you may use it to go abroad.
-On the Consortium Agreement, we verify your enrollment dates, the number of credits you will take, and the Costs of Attendance.
-We also verify that the money we receive will be used for you to go to school full-time.
-Finally, ASA agrees to notify your home school of any change in your enrollment while abroad, such dropping below full-time status or withdrawing from the program, as this will affect the amount of financial aid you're eligible to receive.
+ASA agrees to confirm that you have been accepted to the program and will be enrolled full time; we also provide your enrollment dates, the number of credits you will take, and the Costs of Attendance.
+ASA must also agree to notify your home school of any change in your enrollment, such dropping below full-time status or withdrawing from the program, as this will affect the amount of financial aid you're eligible to receive.